paulkarpenko/us-code-ui/uscode/title-30-mineral-lands-and-mining/chapter-022-mine-safety-and-health.md

   (B) to pay the administrative expenses of carrying out the black lung compensation insurance program under this section; and

-  (C) to repay to the Secretary of the Treasury such sums as may be borrowed in accordance with the authority provided in subsection (i) of this section.
+  (C) to repay to the Secretary of the Treasury such sums as may be borrowed in accordance with the authority provided in subsection (i).

 (2) The insurance fund shall be credited with—